wp-plugins/microblog-poster/readme.txt

     2. Once you're back on 'My Plurk Apps' page, click the Edit Button and get your *App Key and App Secret*.

-    3. Not finished yet, you need the second pair of credentials.
+    3. Not finished yet, You need the second pair of credentials.
-    On 'My Plurk apps' page this time click on 'test console' button.
+    On 'My Plurk apps' page this time click on 'test console' Button.

-    4. First click on 'Get Request token', then some processing is done.
+    4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization Url', You will be redirected to a new page and you will have to grant the permission in order to get your verification code.

     5. Finally return to the previous page and generate Your *Token key and Token secret* by clicking on
-    'Get Access Token' and by providing the Verification Code.
+    'Get Access Token' and by providing the verification code.

     6. Now you can copy your Token Key and Token Secret.
-    Coupled with the App key and App secret you've got previously you can configure your Plurk account in the Social accounts section.
+    Coupled with the App key and App secret you've got previously you can configure your Plurk account in the Social Accounts Section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")